Original Publication: February 28, 2015Updated and Reissued: December 23, 2016

 A. G.L. c.
 76, §21, which requires school-wide education service plans, states in relevant part:

 Since the statute refers to a "list of alternative educational services" from which the student/parent may choose, as long as the school or district offers at least two education service options that are available on an equitable basis to all students, that will provide them an opportunity to make academic progress and meet other requirements set out in §53.13, it would be permissible to limit the options for educational reasons.

 Q. Must a school provide a student with disabilities the opportunity to make academic progress while the student is suspended or expelled?

-If a student with disabilities is suspended for more than ten days, the parties may want to review the following federal and state issued guidance, respectively, Questions and Answers on Discipline Procedures and Guidance for Implementing IDEA 2004: Discipline before determining next steps.
+If a student with disabilities is suspended for more than ten days, the parties may want to review the following federal and state-issued guidance, respectively, Questions and Answers on Discipline Procedures before determining next steps.
 School administrators are also encouraged to consult with legal counsel.

 Q. The law requires that schools provide a student an opportunity to make academic progress during the time that he or she is suspended or expelled.
 Career vocational technical education schools and programs provide academic and vocational education.
 Are these schools required to provide services so that students can make progress in their vocational training as well as academic courses?

 A. No. G.L. c.
 76, §21 requires only that schools provide an opportunity to make academic progress during suspension or expulsion.
 It does not address providing services so that a student can continue progress in a vocational program.

 The Department encourages vocational schools and programs to provide vocational support to the extent possible, particularly to those students who are suspended for relatively short periods of time.